itsdax/AWS-Lambda-Image-Compressor-Java/README.md

 # AWS-Lambda-Image-Compressor-Java
 Lambda Function that compresses PNG and JPG files.
 Replaces original file in S3 with compressed.
 Reduces image size while keeping quality loss at minimal.
+Outputs new file in the original image location of S3.

 ### Instructions:
 1) Install Maven.